John Jones Ponting

 Captain Fred Hewitt Ponting was post humorously awarded the Mercantile Medal and the British Medal on 3 April 1922.
 These were given to his widow Mrs H Ponting who was still living at 3 Purbeck Street, Cardiff.

-In 1939 Hermine E Ponting, widow is living with her her daughter Gladys H Ponting at 33 St Michaels Road, Llandaff.
+In 1939 Hermine E Ponting, widow, born 17 August 1881 is living with her daughter Gladys H Ponting at 33 St Michaels Road, Llandaff.
 Gladys is described as a "comptometer operator, A R P Service".

 Hermine Eloise Charlotte Dora Ponting of Trewartha, 33 St Michaels Road, Llandaff, widow, died on 1 March 1949 at Middlesex Hospital, St Marylebone.
 Probate was granted to Roydon Dickinson Lean, solicitor.
-Her effects were worth £2,832 1s 2d.
-A postcard sent by Hermine's daughter Iris to her sister suggests she was buried in Llandaff Cathedral.
+Her effects were worth £2,832.
+1s.
+2d.

-As indicated above on 20 April 1957, Iris Lilian Ponting writes to her sister "Miss G H Ponting" from Tunbridge Wells.
+As indicated above on 20 April 1957, Freda and Iris write to their sister "Miss G H Ponting" from Tunbridge Wells.
 The card is sent to Trewartha, 33 St Michaels Road, Llandaff.
 The card reads

 "Dear Mina.
 Hope you manage to get all your chores done.
 We are trying to make the most of the four days.
 How does the statue look in Llanduff Cathedral?
 How's Mum's grave looking?
 Hope ..............Cheerio Iris"